 We believe this would not happen if people knew from the beginning what to expect and how to act.
 That is why we have resumed everything in a few simple tips anyone can follow.

-Henderson Product Liability Attorney Advise for Anyone Incurring Losses Due to Defective Products
+A Product Liability Lawyer’s Advise for a Loss Due to a Defective Product

 1. Call 911 or get a complete medical exam.